Th3Un1q3/better-testing/01/STORY.md

 # Why do scientists test first?

 ## Background
 I want to design multiverse explorer that is safe for children, and does not allow to explore adult parallel universes.

 ## Explore
-Visit `01 - hello word/red-green-refactor/say-hello-to-tdd.spec.js`.
+Visit `01/src/say-hello-to-tdd.spec.js`.
 * Can you find what's wrong with this test?
 * What was done right in the test?
 * How it can be improved?